dunstontc/learn-go/code/Kernighan/tgpl/notes/03-Basic-Data-Types.md

 ### 3.5.2 Unicode

 Long ago, life was simple and there was, at least in a parochial view, only one character set to deal with: ASCII, the American Standard Code for Information Interchange.
-ASCII, or more precisely US-ASCII, uses 7 bits to represent 128 ‘‘characters’’: the upper- and lower-case letters of English, digits, and a variety of punctuation and device-control characters.
+ASCII, or more precisely US-ASCII, uses 7 bits to represent 128 ‘‘characters’’: the upperand lower-case letters of English, digits, and a variety of punctuation and device-control characters.
 For much of the early days of computing, this was adequate, but it left a very large fraction of the world’s population unable to use their own writing systems in computers.
 With the growth of the Internet, data in myriad languages has become much more common.
-How can this rich vari- ety be dealt with at all and, if possible, efficiently?
+How can this rich variety be dealt with at all and, if possible, efficiently?

 The answer is [Unicode](https://unicode.org/), which collects all of the characters in all of the world’s writing systems, plus accents and other diacritical marks, control codes like tab and carriage return, and plenty of esoterica, and assigns each one a standard number called a *Unicode code point* or, in Go terminology, a *rune*.